The Lovers' Wind

 The Lovers' Wind (Le Vent des amoureux) is a 1978 French documentary film directed by Albert Lamorisse about the landscape of Iran.
 Lamorisse was killed in a helicopter crash while filming the documentary, during a helicopter-tour of Iran.
-His widow and son completed the film, based on his production notes, and released the film eight years later in 1978.
-It was nominated for a posthumous Academy Award for Best Documentary Feature.
+His widow and son completed the film, based on his production notes, and released the film eight years later.
+It was nominated for a posthumous Academy Award for Best Documentary Feature Film.